-Protocol Translator Release Notes for Software Release 8.3
+Terminal Server Release Notes for Software Release 8.3

 This release note describes the features, modifications, and caveats for Software Release 8.3, including 8.3(1) through 8.3(9).

-Refer to the Protocol Translator Configuration and Reference publication dated October 1991, for complete protocol translator product documentation for release 8.3.
+Complete documentation for Release 8.3 is contained in the Cisco Systems publication Terminal Server Configuration and Reference dated October 1991.
 A list and description of the current software versions available from Cisco Systems is included in the "Software Version Levels" section in this document.